-Obtain important information on statutory requirements for annual maintenance, franchise taxes and registered agent fees, and other corporate compliance issues.
+What is corporate compliance?
+Obtain important information on statutory requirements for annual maintenance, Franchise Taxes, Registered Agent fees and other corporate compliance issues.

 The state of Delaware imposes only two annual maintenance requirements for companies that form here: (1) Pay your Franchise Taxes and (2) maintain a Registered Agent.
 If a company fails to do either of these, the state will void that company, charge penalties and possibly administratively dissolve that company.

-are you unsure as to why you pay a Franchise Tax here in Delaware, or when the Franchise Tax is due for a corporation or LLC?
-Harvard Business Services, Inc. is here to help answer your questions.
+Want to know why you pay a Franchise Tax in Delaware, or when the Franchise Tax is due for a corporation or LLC?
+We are here to help answer all of your questions about annual maintenance and corporate compliance.
 With Harvard Business Services, Inc. as your Registered Agent, you can pay your Delaware Franchise Tax online.

 One of the primary reasons for forming a business entity under the label of a general corporation, close corporation, non-stock corporation, limited liability company or limited partnership is to create a barrier between your personal assets and your business.